forestdb/forestdb.org/models/bkmt-scalar-implicature.md

-all 3 apples are red; that the highest probabilities are given for both the state of having 2 of the 3 apples be red and the state of having all 3 apples be red, with the probability that all 3 apples are red being significantly higher than the probability that 2 of the 3 apples are red); and that the respective probabilities for those states are each substantially higher than the combined probability of having either none or only 1 of the 3 apples be red.
+all 3 apples are red; that the highest probabilities are given for both the state of having 2 of the 3 apples be red and the state of having all 3 apples be red, with the probability that all 3 apples are red being significantly higher than the probability that 2 of the 3 apples are red; and that the respective probabilities for those states are each substantially higher than the combined probability of having either none or only 1 of the 3 apples be red.
 These results reflect the value of the base rate shown in the above code, which is also the reason why the